Norwegian version

 About

-I have a master’s degree in philosophy and work on medical ethics.
-My PhD project is about paternalism and autonomy in doctor-patient communication.
-To be more specific, I explore what happens in the conversation when a doctor suggests one treatment course but the patient wants another – and how doctors should behave in situations like these.
+I am a philosopher with a PhD in professional ethics.
+My PhD focuses on paternalism and autonomy in doctor-patient communication.
+More specifically, I examine what happens in conversations when a doctor suggests one type of treatment, but the patient wants something else – and how doctors should act in such situations.

 Research projects